Valeriia-Rez/Products_List/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode alongside with json-server on (http://localhost:8000) to be able to interact with fake API\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\